 Item Description Set to Factory Default Click to clear all profiles to factory settings.
 Index Click to bring up the configuration page for the profile.
 Enable Select to enable this profile.

-Applications >> LAN DNS / DNS Forwarding

 Profile Shows the name of the profile.
-Domain Name Shows the domain name configured for the profile.
-Forwarding V - DNS queries for the specified domain name will be forwarded to the specified server.
-DNS queries for the specified domain name will not be forwarded.
-DNS Server DNS server to which DNS queries for the specifie name will be forwarded.
+Domain Name Shows the domain name configured for the profile. Туре Displays the type (LAN DNS or DNS Forwarding) of the profile.
+DNS Server DNS server to which DNS queries for the specified domain name will be forwarded.